42natus/42natus/README.md

 My name's Fortunatus Olorunsola.
 I'm currently undergoing training to become a AI-Native Software Engineer.

-So far—in my career at least—I've been working with Go, with a focus on backend architecture.
+So far, I've been working with Go, with a focus on backend architecture.

 ### 🔭 What I've been up to: